 The new naming scheme replaces the displacement-based format used over the past decade or so (2.0T, 3.6, 3.0TT) with a badge that denotes the vehicle’s torque rating in Nm (Newton Meters), generously rounded to the nearest 50.
 A “T” after the badge (like 350T) denotes turbo-charging.
 All 2020 model year Cadillac models will get the designation, except for V-Series models, which simply wear the V badge.

 In Cadillac’s 2021 lineup, the badges on the back of the vehicle – positioned either on the decklid (on sedans) or on liftgates (on SUVs) – range from 350T to 800T.
-Other designations include 400, 500T, 550T, 600, and 650T.
-Looking at these numbers collectively provides an interesting perspective on the nomenclature.
+Other designations include 400, 450T, 550T, 600, and 600D for the Escalade diesel.
+A cursory glance at these figures provides an all-encompassing perspective on the new nomenclature.